Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 “OCS Sustainable Energy does not endorse, sponsor, or otherwise make any representation or warranty with respect to any contractor or the work, materials, or services provided by any contractor.”

-A: The TNI Clean Energy Grant was designed to enhance the already established state-wide EmPOWER Maryland Program for County residents by providing supplemental grant funds to Pepco residents within a TNI.
+A: The Clean Energy Grant was designed to enhance the already established state-wide EmPOWER Maryland Program for County residents by providing supplemental grant funds to Pepco residents within an ERZ.

-There are many improvements in the home to save you electricity, water, money and stress.
-These typical improvement can be found here. (https://homeenergysavings.pepco.com/home-performance-with-energy-star-program/overview/whole-house-approach/typical-improvements-whole-house-approach).
+There are many improvements that can be made in the home to save you electricity, water, money and stress.
+These typical improvement can be found here: (https://homeenergysavings.pepco.com/home-performance-with-energy-star-program/overview/whole-house-approach/typical-improvements-whole-house-approach).
 Air sealing and insulation alone saves on average 12% on your energy bills.

-A: During your initial energy audit, the Building Performance Institute (BPI) certified building professional performs many tests using diagnostic equipment, to perform a Whole-House approached energy assessment (or “audit”).
-This included a complete inspection and diagnostic tests on your home such as the blower-door test to depressurize your home and also identifying current potential health and safety measures.
+A: During your initial energy audit, the Building Performance Institute (BPI) certified building professional performs many tests using diagnostic equipment to perform a whole-house energy assessment (or “audit”).
+This includes a complete inspection and diagnostic tests of your home such as the blower door test to depressurize your home and also to identify current potential health and safety measures.
 These issues must be remedied before any work can be done.
-The TNI Clean Energy Grant can cover up to 15% of the energy improvements cost for applicable health and safety improvements.
+The Clean Energy Grant can cover up to 15% of the energy improvements cost for applicable health and safety measures.

-A: The Quick Home Energy Check-Up is free of charge to utility customers and is less thorough than the Home performance audit.
-During the QHEC, the Energy analyst asses your home’s energy use by accompanying homeowners on a visual walk-thru of their home identifying energy-saving opportunities.
-He or she also will help customers to begin saving right away by installing energy-saving products such as LED lightbulbs, Pipe wrap for your electric hot water heater for simple insulation, a showerhead adapter, efficient-flow showerheads, and faucet aerators to reduce the amount of water consumed and power strips.
-Please note, there is no formal energy audit report included with the QHEC so you cannot use this form of an audit that is required to participate in the TNI Clean Energy Grant.
-To learn more about QHEC visit https://homeenergysavings.pepco.com/quick-home-energy-check-up-program
+A: The Quick Home Energy Check-Up is free of charge to utility customers and is less thorough than the Home Performance audit.
+During the QHEC, the Energy Analyst assesses your home’s energy use by accompanying homeowners on a visual walk-through of their home identifying energy-saving opportunities.
+He or she also will help customers to begin saving right away by installing energy-saving products such as LED light bulbs, pipe wraps for your electric hot water heater for simple insulation, a showerhead adapter, efficient-flow showerheads, faucet aerators to reduce the amount of water consumed and power strips.
+Please note, there is no formal energy audit report included with the QHEC so you cannot use this form of an audit that is required to participate in the Clean Energy Grant.
+To learn more about QHEC visit: https://homeenergysavings.pepco.com/quick-home-energy-check-up-program

-In order to be considered for the TNI Clean Energy Grant, you must receive a comprehensive energy assessment by a certified professional that uses the whole-house approach.
-This is performed as a part of the Home Performance audit as the program requires a whole-house audit that deeply analyzes all areas of your home in detail (this includes the mentioned blower-door test).
+In order to be considered for the Clean Energy Grant, you must receive a comprehensive energy assessment by a certified professional that uses the whole-house approach.
+This is performed as a part of the Home Performance audit as the program requires a whole-house audit that deeply analyzes all areas of your home in detail (this includes the mentioned blower door test).

 The cost for the whole-house audit is $100 which is a discounted price for current Pepco customers (normally $400).
 To learn more about HPwES, visit https://homeenergysavings.pepco.com/home-performance-with-energy-star-program.

 A: Absolutely!
 Regardless of your utility provider, any homeowner in the County can partake in EmPOWER Maryland.
-In most instances, through your utility provider) you can receive incentives such as rebates/discounts on measures to be installed after received an energy audit, rebates to upgrade appliances and HVAC equipment such as your clothes washer/dryer, heat pumps, air conditioner units, pool pumps, smart thermostats and even refrigerators.
+In most instances, through your utility provider, you can receive incentives such as rebates/discounts on measures to be installed after receivING an energy audit, rebates to upgrade appliances and HVAC equipment such as your clothes washers/dryers, heat pumps, air conditioner units, pool pumps, smart thermostats and even refrigerators.
 There are also incentives to save energy on peak demand days, decreasing the amount you are charged on the days that people use the most energy.
 See below for linkage: